Edmonton Elks: Team history

+Team colours and branding

 The team colours, green and gold, have remained essentially the same over the years with only minor modifications to the uniform or logo until 2021, when the EE logo was designated as a secondary logo, and introduced a new logo of a stylized image of an elk and the Elks helmet logo was changed to antlers.
 After keeping the elk-antler helmet for the 2021 season, the team reintroduced the EE logo to their helmets (albeit with it not being enclosed in an oval) in the 2022 offseason, acknowledging fan favourability towards the logo.

+In 2021, the Elks worked with artist Izaiah Masuskapoe, an Indigenous student at West Edmonton’s St. Thomas More Catholic Junior High School, to create a special logo to celebrate the Indigenous people in Edmonton, which later spread to all of Canada in 2024 as the CFL commemorated the National Day of Truth and Reconciliation with logos of their own.
+This followed a similar effort by the BC Lions months before.

+Following new private ownership, the EE logo returned as the primary logo in 2025 and the Elk logo was retained as the secondary logo.

 Team records and achievements

-The Elks have won the Grey Cup more than any other team except the Toronto Argonauts, including more championships than any other since the CFL was formed in the 1950s.
-This places the Elks second overall to the Toronto Argonauts, who have won 17 Grey Cups (seven since the CFL was formed in 1954).
-The team also made playoffs for 37 consecutive years from 1927 to 2005, a North American professional sport record.
-Since re-entering the WIFU in 1949, Edmonton is the only team to have two dynasties of three or more successive Grey Cups: 1954–1956 and 1978–1982.
+With 14 Grey Cup wins, the franchise has won the Grey Cup more than any other team except the Toronto Argonauts, who have 19 wins.
+This includes more championships than any other team since the CFL was formed in the 1950s.
+Edmonton holds the record for most consecutive Grey Cup appearances (6 from 1977 to 1982), and consecutive wins (5 from 1978 to 1982).
+The team is the only one to have won three or more consecutive Grey Cups twice (1954–1956 and 1978–1982).

+The Edmonton franchise holds the following CFL records: